 1.2 Miles / Loop / 50 Feet Gain / 1 Hour

-At 2,425 feet, Yosemite Falls is the tallest waterfall in North America.
-While the falls are year-round, they are little more than a trickle during late summer.
-During the spring snowmelt an astounding 2,400 gallons PER SECOND flow over the top.
+The falls flow year-round, although they are little more than a trickle during late summer.
+During the peak spring snowmelt (May – June) an astounding 2,400 gallons PER SECOND flow over the top.

 At this point you could probably use a break, and definitely a shower if you’re hiking during summer.
 Check in to your hotel or campground and change out of your hiking clothes, because your next stop is a little more classy….